zhnurken/marvel-wiki/README.md

 <img width="439" alt="Screenshot_5" src="https://user-images.githubusercontent.com/17591510/223113963-b84f91bf-8bab-45f5-afc8-3f0c0f7bed24.png">

 Oh!
 I forgot one more thing.
-In the first section, you might have seen the search section under the plug.
+In the first section, you might have seen the search section under the stub.
 There you can write the hero's name and it will find it for you.
 (Although it needs some tweaking).
 And, of course, there's a page about the hero.

 <img width="437" alt="Screenshot_7" src="https://user-images.githubusercontent.com/17591510/223114572-1c350766-e44d-49e9-adac-eb850f1bd01c.png">